Even if you are not quite ready to get divorced, you need to be informed and

 choose carefully.
 If you want the house, educate yourself about the fair market value.

-Keep in mind you will have to make mortgage payments, pay taxes, interest,
+Keep in mind you have to make mortgage payments, pay taxes, interest,

 takes place?
-Pensions are usually taxable to you later when you take out
+Pensions are usually taxable when you take out the funds.

 Stay in Your Home.